netgroup/kubernetes-playground/README.md

 ##### How to run the compliance test suites

-You can run the test suite manually.
-[Test-Kitchen](https://kitchen.ci/) will manage the lifecycle of the test instances.
+You can run the test suite against any guest, after provisioning and configuring it.

 1. Install the dependencies (you need to have a working Ruby environment):
     1. Install bundler: `gem install bundler`
     1. Install required gems: `bundle install`
+1. Provision and configure the desired guest: `vagrant up <guest-name>`, or `vagrant provision <guest-name>` if the guest is already up.
-1. Run the tests with Test-Kitchen: `kitchen test`
+1. Run the tests: `scripts/linux/ci/run-inspec-against-host.sh <guest-name>`

 ### Debugging and troubleshooting utilities